michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0056.md

 - n: any occupant who dwells in a place
 - v: occupy as a tenant
 ### Family
-tenant: tenancy, tenanted, tenanting, tenantry, tenants+;tenancy: tenancies;tenanted: untenanted;tenantry: tenantries
+- tenant: tenancy, tenanted, tenanting, tenantry, tenants+
+- tenancy: tenancies
+- tenanted: untenanted
+- tenantry: tenantries
 ### Examples
 - The bad news for landlords is good news for tenants.
 - Detroit police spokesman Dan Donakowski says tenants of the home told officers they never entered the garage because the landlord prohibited it.